mendix/docs/content/en/docs/refguide/quickstart-guide/quickstart-part2.md

 ## 1 Introduction

-This document is Part 2 of the [Quickstart for Building an App](/refguide/quickstart-guide/).
+This document is Part 2 of the [Quickstart](/refguide/quickstart-guide/) for building an app.
 Here you will be adding on to the app created in [Part 1: Design in a Responsive Web Profile](/refguide/quickstart-part1/).
 If you decided to skip Part 1, you can [download a copy of its completed app package](https://quickstartguidev1.s3.eu-west-2.amazonaws.com/Quickstart_App.mpk) in order to start this document right away.

 In this document you will learn to use a native mobile navigation profile.
 You will create a small native mobile app to take pictures and upload them to the same database so they can be viewed in a browser or in a native app on your mobile device.
 You will also use the Make it Native app to test your app on a mobile device.